Mia Farrow, as photographed by Alfred Eisenstaedt for the May 5th, 1967 cover of Life magazine.

 She and Allen made 13 movies together: A Midsummer Night’s Sex Comedy (1982), Zelig (1983), Broadway Danny Rose (1984), The Purple Rose of Cairo (1985), Hannah and Her Sisters (1986), September (1987), Radio Days (1987), Another Woman (1988), Crimes and Misdemeanors (1989), New York Stories (1989), Alice (1990), Shadows and Fog (1991), and Husbands and Wives (1992).
 Farrow also played Alura, mother of Kara in Supergirl (1984) and voiced the title role in the animated film The Last Unicorn (1982).

 Mia Farrow has been mother to some 15 children, most adopted.
-With Andre Previn she had three biological children — twin sons Matthew Phineas and Sascha Villiers, born in 1970, and Fletcher, born in 1974.
-During her marriage with Previn, she also adopted three other children — Soon-Yi, Lark Song, and Summer Song (aka Daisy Previn).
-She had one biological child with Woody Allen, born in 1987: Satchel Ronan O’Sullivan Farrow, known today as Ronan Farrow.
-She adopted two children while with Allen: Moses Farrow (aka Misha) and Dylan O’Sullivan Farrow (aka Mallone).
-She also adopted six additional children as a single mother: Tam Farrow, Isaiah Justus Farrow, Quincy Farrow (aka Kaeli-Shea Farrow), Frankie-Minh Farrow, Thaddeus W. Farrow and Gabriel Wilk Farrow.
+In her marriage With Andre Previn she had three biological children — twin sons Matthew Phineas and Sascha Villiers, born in 1970, and Fletcher, born in 1974.
+With Previn, she also adopted three children — Soon-Yi, Lark Song, and Summer Song (aka Daisy Previn).
+In her years with Woody Allen, she had one biological child born in 1987: Satchel Ronan O’Sullivan Farrow, known today as Ronan (whose actual paternity, Mia has said in recent years, may be that of Frank Sinatra).
+Mia Farrow also adopted two children with Allen: Moses Farrow (aka Misha) and Dylan O’Sullivan Farrow (aka Mallone).
+As a single mother, she also adopted six additional children: Tam Farrow, Isaiah Justus Farrow, Quincy Farrow (aka Kaeli-Shea Farrow), Frankie-Minh Farrow, Thaddeus W. Farrow and Gabriel Wilk Farrow.
 Tam Farrow died in March of 2000 at age 19 of a heart ailment.
 Lark Farrow died in December of 2008 at age 35.

 1973: A younger Mia Farrow with adopted baby Lark and then husband Andre Previn.